 The BSS measures the difference in skill of the logistic regression equation against a reference forecast.
 The BSS denotes a percent improvement (degradation) in skill of the equation over the reference forecast when it is positive (negative).
 The TTS for the verification dataset was used as the reference forecast.
 The BSS values for the verification dataset were -57% for the full dataset, -131% for the severe weather events, and 34% for non-severe weather.
 As with the MSE, these results indicate that the logistic regression equation is biased towards predicting non-events as the percent improvement for the non-severe weather is large.
-However, the percent degradation for predicting severe events is guite large, again indicating that TTS is a better tool for predicting severe weather.
+However, the percent degradation for predicting severe events is quite large, again indicating that TTS is a better tool for predicting severe weather.

-The equation probability forecasts from the verification dataset were stratified by severe and non-
+The equation probability forecasts from the verification dataset were stratified by severe and nonsevere weather days.
+The distribution of the probability values was calculated for each stratification.